coderefinery/git-intro/index.md

 course.
 This lesson has been designed so that the first 45 minutes are spent on learning to make commits.
 After that the idea is to take small steps to make more complex arrangement.
-The goals of the module as a whole are that the user will feel comfortable about staging changes, committing them, merging and branching.
+The goals of the module as a whole are that the user will feel comfortable about staging changes, committing them, merging, and branching.
 The guacamole example that we use is inspired by [Byron Smith](http://blog.byronjsmith.com), for original reference, see [this thread](http://lists.software-carpentry.org/pipermail/discuss/2016-May/004529.html).